Kimberly Doucette

 Lianna Magerr is a non-profit leader, music educator, and singer who serves as the Executive Director for the Wilmington Children’s Chorus.
 Her love of music and education began when she joined the Wilmington Children’s Chorus as a chorister in 2007.
 Having worked her way up from chorister to intern, and later from Manager of Operations to Executive Director, she has been a member of the Wilmington Children’s Chorus family since eight grade.
 Ms. Magerr also works with many area schools and organizations as a teacher, clinician, and organizer, and serves as a director for the Neighborhood Choir program.

-Ms. Magerr is a proud alumn of the Leadership Delaware Class of 2020 and continues to model a life-long love of learning in her pursuit of professional development.
+Ms. Magerr is a proud alumn of the Leadership Delaware Class of 2020 and the Catalysts Together Class of 2024.
+She continues to model a life-long love of learning in her pursuit of professional development.
 Her goal is to inspire the children of Delaware to find strength and resiliency within themselves, reach high levels of achievement, and change their world through music.

 Philip Doucette